Skip to Content

 Less than 2 weeks into the new year and already 2012 is shaping up to be our busiest and most exciting year yet.
 Below are just some of our forthcoming projects.

-With the number of people in working poverty in the UK increasing, and half of children living in poverty having parents who work, we are still going strong with our Living Wage campaign.
+With the number of people in working poverty in the UK increasing, and half of children living in poverty having parents who work, we are still going strong with our Living Wage campaign and have full support from many London companies and give fair wages for fair work.
 We're working with investors to put the pressure on big names in the FTSE 100 and a number of companies have already come over the line.
 We're expecting some further announcements shortly.

 Another busy year at FairPensions